 Bagged ice is considered a food product and is regulated by the U.S. Food and Drug Administration (FDA).
 Ice manufacturers must produce, hold, and transport ice in clean and sanitary conditions and use clean, safe water – like Cleveland tap water – to make their product.

 However, once you dump that bag into a cooler full of food or drinks, or someone at your party goes elbow deep in search of a cold drink, the ice is no longer safe to consume.

 It’s best to have a separate cooler designated for ice that goes in drinks.
-Clean and sanitize the cooler before adding ice and use a clean scoop or pair of tongs to grab ice to add to drinks.
+Clean and sanitize the cooler before adding ice and use a clean scoop or pair of tongs to grab ice to go in drinks.

-When it comes to the ice in your refrigerator, the high quality, great-tasting tap water delivered to your house is great for making ice.
-But keep in mind that if you have an automatic ice cube maker the quality of the ice will depend on how often you clean and maintain it for the best quality ice.
+When it comes to the ice in your refrigerator, the high-quality, great-tasting tap water delivered to your house is great for making ice.
+If you have an automatic ice cube maker, make sure you properly clean and maintain it for the best quality ice.